-Heather Wurtele, now a four-time Ironman champion and two-time Ironman 70.3 champion, never actually aspired to be a professional athlete when she was growing up.
+Heather Wurtele, now a five-time Ironman champion and five-time Ironman 70.3 champion, never actually aspired to be a professional athlete when she was growing up.
 She was certainly athletic, but more of a recreational 'jock' playing all kinds of sports and really just enjoying the outdoors.
 It wasn't until she was in university that the varsity rowing squad recruited her long body for hours of suffering before and after classes.
 Even once that physical suffering came to an end, the thought of being a professional athlete of any sort never entered her mind.
 It wasn't until she and her now husband, Trevor, took up triathlon that they both started to dream of winning the big races.
 At that early point, Trevor literally didn’t know how to swim, and Heather was a novice on a road bike.
 She helped him in the pool; he coached her on the bike.
 The rest, as they say, may be Ironman history.

 Heather took to the sport quite quickly, winning an Ironman after only two years of hard training - while working a full time job.
 The year after that, both Heather and Trevor quit their jobs and gave their full attention to triathlon.
 They sold all of their possessions, bought a small RV and took to the road.
 After a rocky 2009, Heather managed to win again, on one of the toughest Ironman courses ever - Ironman St. George, Utah.
 In 2011 she repeated her win at Ironman St. George and also took the victory at Ironman Lake Placid, breaking the course record held by former Ironman World Champion Heather Fuhr.
 To top off a great 2011, she also brought home an 8th place finish in Kona, Hawaii at the Ironman World Championships, as the top North American finisher that year, and was awarded the Canadian Long Course Triathlete of the year.
 In both 2011 and 2012 she was also the top Canadian at 70.3 Worlds with a 7th and a 6th place finish, respectively.